oats-ts/docs/src/md/ServerSetup.md

 ## Create an express app

+> For Oats I needed to pick a framework (either vanilla node http server or one of the dosen frameworks out there), the choice was `express`.
+Apart from this setup step, you'll never need to interact with express when using Oats.

 Now that you have an API implementation that at least compiles (even though it lacks proper business logic at this point), you can put together the `express` server.

 Oats generates functionality that interacts with express in the form of `Router` factory functions.
 These functions can either